 10. Be known as a thought leader in your field

 Thought leaders function as influencers who provide personalized guidance to others.
 They use lessons they accumulated as industry leaders to set examples and facilitate continuing education for younger professionals.
 You can set becoming a thought leader as a SMART goal this way:

-“I post a 500 to 1,000-word article weekly on my personal LinkedIn profile about social media marketing and its impact on modern consumerism.
-I will start posting on the first week of November 2022 until the last week of December 2022 and check the statistics on the first week of January 2023.”
+“I will post a 500 to 1,000-word article weekly on my personal LinkedIn profile about social media marketing and its impact on modern consumerism.
+I will start posting in the first week of November 2022 until the last week of December 2022 and check the statistics on the first week of January 2023.”

 11. Win an award in your industry

 Winning an award pertinent to the industry of your expertise is a compelling validation of your success as a professional.
 It is a milestone that you need to celebrate.
 If you are interested in winning an award, you may draft a goal as follows:

 “I will aim for the ‘Best Employee of the Month’ award by ensuring that I have perfect attendance all year long and I will accomplish my deliverables on or before the due dates.”